-If a partnership holds common stock, the tax treatment of a partner will generally depend on the status of the partner and upon the activities of the partnership.
+If a partnership holds common stock, the tax treatment of a partner will generally depend upon the status of the partner and upon the activities of the partnership.
+If you are a partner of a partnership holding common stock, we suggest that you consult your tax advisor.